 It comes with all the aspects of its respective display, type, labeling, and colors.
 These charts give the data analyst helpful insights into the data.
 With a glance at the bars, you can predict the data for the given period.

 These features make a spreadsheet program ideal when you want to visualize a bigger picture in the form of a report or as a part of a presentation.

-However, relational databases - which are more prominently used in the markets - do offer different views which triumphs the purpose of charts and graphs.
-It gives an easier insight in the data you need to retrieve, better access, according to your requirements.
+However, relational databases - which are more prominently used in the markets - do offer different views which triumph the purpose of charts and graphs.
+It gives an easier insight into the data you need to retrieve, and better access, according to your requirements.